How to Start a Winery: 5 Steps to Starting a Wine Business

-To make his wine business a reality, Gilat drafted much more experienced cofounders to his team.
+To make his wine business a reality, Gilat drafted much more experienced co-founders to his team.
 To learn about planting, Bevan worked with a vineyard management company to come up with “a nice base roadmap.”
-He’s also worked with geologists and other experts through the years as his business expands.
+He’s also worked with geologists and other experts through the years as his business expanded.
 And beyond the logistical help, you’ll need to hire a crew to complete the extensive manual labor, including ripping and cutting the land, planting the vines, replanting them every year, and maintaining the crops all the while.

 Bottom line?
 Starting a winery requires more money, sweat, equity, and teamwork than you may have expected—and it’ll take time before you see a return on that investment.

 That said, if you’re serious about becoming a winemaker or winery owner, your passion and determination likely outweigh those financial and logistical demands, as well as the as-yet-unforeseen challenges that’ll arise with shifting consumer behavior.
 If you’re truly interested in how to start a winery, all the sweat, cash, and (possibly) tears will pay off when you own a label with your name on it.